-- P1 In this period the monthly mean wave fields compare well with observations, but as shown in Figure 1 ERA-40 underestimates high wave heights and overestimates the low ones.
-Especially the underestimation is clearly visible in the upper left panel of Figure 3. - P2 In this period the $H_s$ values below 3 metres are overestimated and those above are underestimated.
+- P1 In this period the monthly mean wave fields compare well with observations, but as shown in Figure 1 ERA-40 underestimates high wave heights and shows overestimation of the low troughs.
+Especially the underestimation is clearly visible in the upper left panel of Figure 3. - P2 In this period the H_s values below 3 metres are overestimated and those above are underestimated.
 The quality of the waves with heights above 3 m is similar to that in period P1.
-The Q-Q plot of ERA-40 data versus buoy data (upper right panel of Figure 3) clearly shows the overestimation for values between 1 and 3 metres that is due to the peak in the distribution function of the ERS-1 FDP mentioned above. - P3 In this period the known calibration correction to the ERS-1 FDP data was not applied because, although it would have improved the analyzed $H_s$ data, it would have given poorer, too high, mean wave periods.
-The quality of the wave height data is therefore similar to that of the data in period P1, though it has a lower scatter index (rms error normalized by the mean; not shown).
+The Q-Q plot of ERA-40 data versus buoy data (upper right panel of Figure 3) clearly shows the overestimation for values between 1 and 3 metres that is due to the peak in the distribution function of the ERS-1 FDP mentioned above. - P3 In this period the known calibration correction to the ERS-1 FDP data was not applied because, although it would have improved the analyzed H_s data, it would have given poorer, too high, mean wave periods.
+The quality of the wave height data is therefore similar to that of the data in period P1, though it has a lower scatter index (rms error normalized by the mean; not shown). - P4 The assimilation of the ERS-2 FDP measurements of wave height during P4 has improved the analyzed H_s , especially in the tropics.
+The underestimation of high wave heights and the slight overestimation of low wave heights by the ERA-40 dataset, however, continues in this period, as is clearly seen in the lower right panel of Figure 3.